odoo/documentation/content/administration/maintain/domain_names.rst

    .. group-tab:: Odoo Online

-      Open your `database manager <https://www.odoo.com/my/databases>`_, click on the *settings* button next to your database, on *Domain names*, and then on *Use my own domain* at the bottom of the right column.
+      Open your `database manager <https://www.odoo.com/my/databases>`_, click on the :guilabel:`settings` button next to your database, on :guilabel:`Domain names`, and then on :guilabel:`Use my own domain` at the bottom of the right column.

-      Type the domain name you want to add to this database, then click on *Verify* to check if the the CNAME record is correctly configured.
-Once done, click on *I confirm, it's done*.
+      Type the domain name you want to add to this database, then click on :guilabel:`Verify` to check if the CNAME record is correctly configured.
+Once done, click on :guilabel:`I confirm, it's done`.

       .. image:: domain_names/online-map.png
          :align: center